 - If you have not yet done so, you are strongly encouraged to read the Frequently Asked Question page, especially the Food Pantry Questions section.
 This contains a lot of helpful information.

 - Print out a poster for your front door or newsletter telling your clients and community that you are an AmpleHarvest.org Registered Food Pantry.
 Print a vertical poster or print a horizontal poster.

 - How You can Help us Help You

 According to a recent study by the National Gardening Association, an estimated 43 million people were growing vegetables, fruit and herbs in their gardens in 2009.
 You can view the study here.

-We have been working very hard to inform as many of these gardeners as possible about AmpleHarvest.org with the hope that they will choose to donate their extra garden produce to a local food pantry.
-This has involved support from Google.com, the U.S. Department of Agriculture, Master Gardeners, numerous bloggers and media outlets as well as social networking resources such as Twitter and Facebook.
+We work very hard to inform as many of these gardeners as possible about AmpleHarvest.org with the hope that they will choose to donate their extra garden produce to a local food pantry.
+This has involved support from Google.com, the U.S. Department of Agriculture, Master Gardeners, numerous bloggers and media outlets.

-Now that your food pantry has joined the AmpleHarvest.org campaign, there are a number of things that you too can do to help inform the gardeners in your community.
+With your food pantry registered at AmpleHarvest.org there are a number of things that you too can do to help inform the gardeners in your community.

 - Let other food pantries and similar agencies in your area know about AmpleHarvest.org.
 You may want to email or fax information about AmpleHarvest.org to these neighboring pantries.
 A sample email document is available here.

 - If you have friends or family who work in the media anywhere in the country, encourage them to visit the AmpleHarvest.org press and media page .
 It is an excellent starting point for a reporter doing a story on hunger in America and AmpleHarvest.org.